 Hybrid peer-to-peer architectures have much better scaling capabilities because the available resources increase with the number of users.
-They offer a promising alternative to multicasting delivery to reduce high bandwidth requirements of unicast delivery while maintaining the interactive VoD features.
-Although excellent preliminary work exists in this area, there are substantial challenges in developing practical mechanisms for peer-to-peer transfers that enable users with common interests to share content.
-Network cost models in such architectures must take into account the upstream bandwidth that is consumed; peers presumably must be rewarded for the resources they provide.
+They offer a solid alternative to multicasting delivery to reduce high bandwidth requirements of unicast delivery while maintaining the interactive VoD features.
+While there has been excellent preliminary work in this area, there are substantial challenges in developing practical mechanisms for peer-to-peer transfers that allow users with common interests to share content.
+Network cost models in such architectures must take into account the upstream bandwidth that is consumed; peers must presumably be rewarded for the resources they are providing.

-Key challenges exist in developing VoD network design tools that take into account the existing resources and network infrastructure.
+There exist key challenges in developing VoD network design tools that take into account the existing resources and network infrastructure.
 The tools should be capable of producing evolving VoD network designs, wherein resources are iteratively added to the network as demand grows.
 New network cost models that include the available resources and take into account growth factors and price variations are required to underpin these design tools.
-Finally, as VoD networks are capable of producing a sufficient volume of traffic, their impact should be considered in planning where to add general network infrastructure.
+Finally, VoD networks are capable of producing a sufficient volume of traffic that their impact should be considered in planning where to add general network infrastructure.
 The integration of VoD system design and network expansion planning is a promising area of future research.